Coronavirus COVID-19 Updates: uc.edu/publichealth

 To apply for an ITS subsidy

 All requests must be relevant to the mission of the CEG and the study of gene-environment interactions (GxE).
-“Gene” in this context is broadly defined: i.e., individual genes/gene components, gene products, genomics, functional genomics, proteomics, metabolomics, epigenomics.
+“Gene” in this context is broadly defined: i.e., as individual genes/gene components, gene products, genomics, functional genomics, proteomics, metabolomics, and epigenomics.
 “Environment” in this context is defined based on the language used by the NIEHS for environmentally relevant toxicants:

-Examples of environmentally relevant toxicants include industrial chemicals or manufacturing byproducts, metals, pesticides, herbicides, air pollutants and other inhaled toxicants, particulates or fibers, and fungal/bacterial or biologically derived toxins.
-Agents considered non-responsive include, but are not limited to: alcohol, drugs of abuse, pharmaceuticals, chemotherapeutic agents, radiation which is not a result of an ambient environmental exposure, and infectious or parasitic agents, except when agents are disease co-factors to an environmental toxicant exposure to produce the biological effect....
-However, it is appropriate to include these factors as part of research to define effects of the exposome, and these factors may be a part of applications focused on the totality of a person’s environmental exposure. [our emphasis added]
+Examples of environmentally relevant toxicants include industrial chemicals or manufacturing byproducts, metals, pesticides, herbicides, air pollutants, other inhaled toxicants, particulates or fibers, and fungal/bacterial or biologically derived toxins.
+Agents considered non-responsive include, but are not limited to: alcohol, drugs of abuse, pharmaceuticals, chemotherapeutic agents, radiation which is not a result of an ambient environmental exposure, and infectious or parasitic agents, except when agents are disease co-factors to an environmental toxicant exposure to produce the biological effect...
+However, it is appropriate to include these factors as part of research to define the effects of the exposome, and these factors may be a part of applications focused on the totality of a person’s environmental exposure. [our emphasis added]

 Note that, while environmental tobacco smoke (secondhand smoke) is considered a fundable topic, (direct) smoking is not.